-We will cover the cost of both the accommodation and the course, but we require you to be available to work for a period of at least 3 months.
+You will be paid to attend plus we will cover the cost of accommodation whilst training and your return travel expenses, but we require you to be available to work for a period of at least 12 weeks following the course working two weeks on, one week off.

 The training course provides an opportunity and an environment of support for new recruits to develop their own knowledge, skills and confidence.
 Enabling them to provide the appropriate support and assistance, under the direction from a client with a spinal cord injury.